7thLucas/full-app-6a331-2915f-4760/_doc/product-overview.md

 ---

 ## Tone & Brand
-Bold, creative, expressive.
+Crazy.
+Bold, wild, expressive — the north star feeling confirmed by the creator.
 The energy of a music video crossed with a skate film.
-Dynamic and clean.
-Designed to be shareable.
+Dynamic and designed to be shareable.

 *(Visual brand — colors, logo, typeface — TBD pending Designer agent pass.)*